 Historical Injoke: Crossing over with The Cloud Cuckoo Lander Was Right, the robot in the National Archives who thinks he is Button Gwinnett may just know a lot more than he appears to, as if you convince him you are Thomas Jefferson, he tells you to give his regards to Sally (Hemmings.)
 Sally Hemmings was a slave with whom Thomas Jefferson had an affair, and possibly children.
 This fact was hushed up and denied by both historians and relatives of Jefferson for years.note DNA testing in 1998 finally let the cat out of the bag; Sally Hemmings had four children by Thomas Jefferson who lived to adulthood and had descendants of their own.
 Although the study does not rule out Jefferson's younger brother as the father, the Thomas Jefferson Foundation acknowledges the descendants of the Jefferson-Hemmings line and has included them in official events.

 Historical Villain Upgrade: General Jingwei from the Anchorage simulation is arguably an in-universe example.
-First thing you see him do is execute an American POW in cold blood; also he's one of the strongest human NPCs.
+The first thing you see him do is execute an American POW in cold blood; also he's one of the strongest human NPCs.

 Hitbox Dissonance: It isn't difficult to line up shots from behind cover, but landing them is another matter.
 You will often see your bullets ricochet off the air six inches away from an obstacle.
 Environmental features have much larger hitboxes than would be expected, leading to "clear shots" being stopped by the air around obstacles.